Combined Action Platoons

 CAP Web Site Index

-CAP Web Site Updates: new listings, pages, etc. Fred Caleffie's: CAP Web Site & Updates Page CAP E-Mail Listing: a listing of CAP Veterans we've managed to locate, linked to their e-mail addresses.
+CAP Web Site Updates: new listings, pages, etc. CAP E-Mail Listing: a listing of CAP Veterans we've managed to locate, linked to their e-mail addresses.
 Alphabetical Rosters: also linked to e-mail addresses.
 This listing also includes KIA listings as provided by our CAP Members.
 Rosters By Unit: CAP Rosters by unit of those who have joined the association and/or contacted the CAP Web Site.
 This list also includes all CAP Veteran names as submitted by our group.
 Unit Histories: pictorial/written stories of various CAP Units.
 Listing is indexed by "Alphabetical", "Alpha-Numberic" unit designations.
 General Articles: variety of articles, thesis, and newspaper clippings regarding the CAP program.
 CAP Memorabilia: miscellaneous graphics and stories that don't fit any particular CAP Unit.
+Index of CAP Stories: CAP Stories and Graphics Pages that have been converted to PDF format.

 Other CAP Web Sites